 Go back to last time you were lying in bed wide awake at two in the morning and feeling hopeless.

-Maybe you worried that you weren’t good enough?
+Maybe you worried that you were frustrated with yourself.

 Do you have that scenario locked and loaded in your mind?
 Good!
 Now you’re ready to learn about Love Locks because you just remembered the last time you had a Love Lock attack.